Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhubs/README.md

 from azure.eventhub.aio import EventHubConsumerClient from azure.eventhub.extensions.checkpointstoreblobaio import BlobCheckpointStore

-RETRY_TOTAL = 3  # max number of retries if receiving events raises an error connection_str = '<< CONNECTION STRING FOR THE EVENT HUBS NAMESPACE >>'
+connection_str = '<< CONNECTION STRING FOR THE EVENT HUBS NAMESPACE >>'
 eventhub_name = '<< NAME OF THE EVENT HUB >>'
 storage_connection_str = '<< CONNECTION STRING FOR THE STORAGE >>'